Ecclesiastes 5:8-15 - Compare All Versions

 Don’t be too upset when you see the poor kicked around, and justice and right violated all over the place.
 Exploitation filters down from one petty official to another.
 There’s no end to it, and nothing can be done about it.
 But the good earth doesn’t cheat anyone—even a bad king is honestly served by a field.
 The one who loves money is never satisfied with money, Nor the one who loves wealth with big profits.
 More smoke.
 The more loot you get, the more looters show up.
 And what fun is that—to be robbed in broad daylight?
 Hard and honest work earns a good night’s sleep, Whether supper is beans or steak.
 But a rich man’s belly gives him insomnia.
 Here’s a piece of bad luck I’ve seen happen: A man hoards far more wealth than is good for him And then loses it all in a bad business deal.
 He fathered a child but hasn’t a cent left to give him.
 He arrived naked from the womb of his mother; He’ll leave in the same condition—with nothing.
 This is bad luck, for sure—naked he came, naked he went.
 So what was the point of working for a salary of smoke?
 All for a miserable life spent in the dark?

 If you see oppression of the poor and denial of justice and righteousness in the province, do not be shocked at the sight; for one official watches over another official, and there are higher officials over them.
-After all, a king who cultivates the field is an advantage to the land.
-He who loves money will not be satisfied with money, nor he who loves abundance with its income.
-This too is vanity.
+After all, a king who cultivates the field is beneficial to the land.
+One who loves money will not be satisfied with money, nor one who loves abundance with its income.
+This too is futility.
 When good things increase, those who consume them increase.
-So what is the advantage to their owners except to look on?
-The sleep of the working man is pleasant, whether he eats little or much; but the full stomach of the rich man does not allow him to sleep.
-There is a grievous evil which I have seen under the sun: riches being hoarded by their owner to his hurt.
-When those riches were lost through a bad investment and he had fathered a son, then there was nothing to support him.
-As he had come naked from his mother’s womb, so will he return as he came.
+So what is the advantage to their owners except to look at them?
+The sleep of the laborer is sweet, whether he eats little or much; but the full stomach of the rich person does not allow him to sleep.
+There is a sickening evil which I have seen under the sun: wealth being hoarded by its owner to his detriment.
+When that wealth was lost through bad business and he had fathered a son, then there was nothing to support him.
+As he came naked from his mother’s womb, so he will return as he came.
 He will take nothing from the fruit of his labor that he can carry in his hand.

 If you see the oppression of the poor and the denial of justice and righteousness in the province, do not be shocked at the sight [of corruption]; for a higher official watches over another official, and there are higher ones over them [looking out for one another].
 After all, a king who cultivates the field is an advantage to the land.
 He who loves money will not be satisfied with money, nor he who loves abundance with its gain.
 This too is vanity (emptiness).
 When good things increase, those who consume them increase.
 So what advantage is there to their owners except to see them with their eyes?
 The sleep of a working man is sweet, whether he eats little or much; but the full stomach (greed) of the rich [who hungers for even more] will not let him sleep.
 There is a grievous evil which I have seen under the sun: riches being kept and hoarded by their owner to his own misery.
 For when those riches are lost in bad investments and he becomes the father of a son, then there is nothing in his hand [for the support of the child].
 As he came naked from his mother’s womb, so he will return as he came; and he will take away nothing from all his labor that he can carry in his hand.
 [Job 1:21; 1 Tim 6:7]